-Tree tops and limbs would generally be retained in the unit.
+Tree tops and limbs will generally be retained in the unit.
 This restriction may be waived after consideration of potential residual tree damage, soil cover, nutrient cycling, fuel loading and wildlife habitat.
 This implements Forest Plan standards and guidelines as amended.

-- 5. Other Elements of Diversity This implements Forest Plan standard and guideline FW-152. - a.
-Leave trees would include minor species.
-Conifers and deciduous trees that are present in small numbers in the stand would be retained where feasible. - b.
-Small gaps would be created in stands.
-The size and position of gaps would vary by unit based on site-specific factors. - 6.
-To reduce erosion from timber sale activities, bare soils would be revegetated.
-Grass seed and fertilizer would be evenly distributed at appropriate rates to ensure successful establishment.
+4. To reduce erosion from timber sale activities, bare soils will be revegetated.
+Grass seed and fertilizer will be evenly distributed at appropriate rates to ensure successful establishment.
 Mulch may be used on slopes greater than 20%.
-Effective ground cover would be installed prior to October 1 of each year.
+Effective ground cover will be installed prior to October 1 of each year.
 This is a BMP and it implements Forest Plan standard and guideline FW-025.

-Native plant species would be used to meet erosion control needs and other management objectives such as wildlife habitat enhancement.
-Appropriate plant and seed transfer guidelines would be observed.
+Native plant species will be used to meet erosion control needs and other management objectives such as wildlife habitat enhancement.
+Appropriate plant and seed transfer guidelines will be observed.
 Non-native species may be used if native species would not meet site-specific requirements or management objectives.
 Non-native species would be gradually phased out as cost, availability, and technical knowledge barriers are overcome.
-Undesirable or invasive plants would not be used.
+Undesirable or invasive plants will not be used.
 This implements Forest Plan standard and guideline FW-148.